Carlos Queiroz: Return to Manchester United

 In his 2014 autobiography, United captain Roy Keane stated that an argument with Queiroz about loyalty was one of the reasons why the Irishman quit the club in 2005.
 Keane said during ITV's coverage of the 2018 FIFA World Cup that "one of my big regrets is that I probably should have ripped his head off".

-Queiroz was linked with managerial roles with Portuguese side Benfica and the United States national team in 2006, but he remained with Manchester United to help them win the Premier League in 2007.
-Queiroz was often seen conducting interviews with BBC programmes, such as Match of the Day, as at the time Alex Ferguson refused to speak with the BBC after allegations by the BBC's Panorama programme that Ferguson's younger son Jason and Portsmouth manager Harry Redknapp had been involved in corruption regarding cuts in transfer fees.
+Queiroz was linked with managerial roles with Portuguese side Benfica and the United States national team in 2006, and remained with Manchester United to help them win the Premier League in 2007.
+Queiroz was seen conducting interviews with BBC programmes, such as Match of the Day, as at the time Alex Ferguson refused to speak with the BBC after allegations by the BBC's Panorama programme that Ferguson's younger son Jason and Portsmouth manager Harry Redknapp had been involved in corruption regarding cuts in transfer fees.
 Some of Queiroz's post-match opinions on refereeing were controversial.
 For example, in 2008 Queiroz was – unsuccessfully – charged with improper conduct by the Football Association after describing referee Martin Atkinson's performance in a match as "a disgrace".

-In late March 2008, it was reported that Benfica had, once again, approached Queiroz to become their manager and had made a formal request to Manchester United.
-United were heavily involved in the 2007–08 Premier League title race, five points clear at the top, with just seven games remaining, and also were still competing in the Champions League – being in the quarter-finals at the time of the enquiry.
+In March 2008, it was reported that Benfica had, once again, approached Queiroz to become their manager and had made a formal request to Manchester United.
+United were involved in the 2007–08 Premier League title race, five points clear at the top, with seven games remaining, and also were still competing in the Champions League – being in the quarter-finals at the time of the enquiry.
 Queiroz did not make any public response to the approach.
+United would win both of the competitions.

 Carlos Queiroz was brilliant.
 Just brilliant.
 Outstanding.
 An intelligent, meticulous man.
 He was good for me.
 He was a Rottweiler.
 He was the closest you could be to being the Manchester United manager without actually holding the title.